Beng-brown/the-greenbank-pub/README.md

 ## Fonts

 I used [Google Fonts](https://fonts.google.com/) for my webpage fonts.
-I settled with 'Inter' I really liked this font it was nice and readable for accesability reasons.
+I settled with 'Inter' I really liked this font it was nice and readable for accessability reasons.
 It also came with a range of weights, which ment after some playing around I only needed the one font.
 With the added weight it gave great contrast between headers and areas of text.
 I feel it complimented site really well.
 I also used the back up as san-serif.

 ## Wireframes and Structure

 I used [Figma](https://www.figma.com/) to create some previews of what I envisioned my site to look like.
-This was a great tool, as even though my finished project does stray slightly to the orginal plan, fimga allowed me to already have my fonts, color schemes and general layout of the site ready to code.
-This being my first project benifited my enormiously.
+This was a great tool, as even though my finished project does stray slightly to the original plan, Fimga allowed me to already have my fonts, color schemes and general layout of the site ready to code.
+This being my first project benefited my enormously.
 <br>

 ### Wireframe screenshots: